kKapalka/travelling-salesman-java/readme.md

   * User can use 'Generate cities' button to calculate new travel costs
   * Cities now have names, from A to Z and from AA to ZZ.
 Upon dragging the grid containing travel cost of cities, the names of visible cities will change accordingly
   * Data regarding minimum and average travel costs are now transmitted onto the graph
+  * Added internal clock, and graph refresh rate variables, to cut on the amount of data transmitted onto the graph

 * 20.12.2021
   * User can now set his own values for: